Matt Cain: 2007

 Cain began 2007 as the Giants' number two starter.
 In April, he had a 1.54 ERA with 12 hits in 35 innings pitched.
-On April 22, he pitched a complete game allowing one run (in the ninth) and three hits in a 2–1 victory over Arizona.
+On April 22 at AT&T Park, in a 2–1 win over the Arizona Diamondbacks, he pitched a complete game allowing one run (in the ninth) and three hits.
 It was the third complete game of his young career.

 Cain's record through August 3 was 3–12.
 He had limited opponents to a batting average of .238 against him during that stretch.
 The Giants scored two or fewer runs in 20 of Cain's first 30 starts.
 Additionally, the bullpen blew four leads behind him.

 Cain went 4–1 over his next five starts.
 This stretch was bolstered in part by a power surge at the plate by Cain himself.
-He hit his first and second career home runs in these starts, off Tim Redding of the Washington Nationals and Cubs' ace Carlos Zambrano.
+He hit his first and second career home runs in these starts.
+On August 8 at AT&T Park, in an 5–0 win over the Washington Nationals, Cain hit first career majorlLeague home run, a line drive solo home run to deep left field off of starting pitcher Tim Redding in the bottom of the fifth inning, making the score 3–0.
+On August 23 at AT&T Park, in an 4–1 win over the Chicago Cubs, Cain hit second home run, a fly ball two-run home run to deep left field off of starting pitcher Carlos Zambrano in the bottom of the sixth inning, scoring catcher Guillermo Rodríguez and making the score 4–0.
 In September, he had an 0–3 record.

 Cain finished the season with the 10th-lowest ERA in the NL at 3.65.
 He had a 7–16 record; his 16 losses were second in the league (Kip Wells had 17).
 The Giants went 9–23 in his starts; the bullpen lost leads in five of his starts and the team scored 2 runs or fewer in 21 of his starts.
 He had 163 strikeouts and 79 walks in 200 innings pitched; he led the league with 12 wild pitches.